 What are my legal rights and obligations to my roommate that I want to evict?
 She is dirty and does not take care of herself.
 I am afraid that if I give her notice she will do bad things when I go out.
 What’s the minimum notice I can give her?

 This type of situation does not fall under the Residential Tenancies Act because you are not considered a landlord.
 You are the head tenant and the person you are renting to is a roommate not a tenant.
 Generally, this is better for you because you are not bound by the landlord and tenant rules.
 However, we suggest obtaining legal advice on this issue from a lawyer or paralegal.
 We can only provide advice to landlords/property owners.
-Call the Law Society Referral Service at 1-800-268-8326, they will provide you with the name and phone number of a lawyer or paralegal that deals with this issue, and you’re entitled to receive up to 30 minutes of free consultation.
+Contact the Law Society Referral Service at https://lsrs.lsuc.on.ca/lsrs/ or through telephone at 416-947-3330, or toll-free at 1-800-268-8326.
+Since this is a head tenant situation, you can contact the Community Legal Education Ontario (CLEO) at www.cleo.on.ca.

 I have a tenant who has been having trouble paying the rent and she has decided to take in a boarder.
 What are the legal implications of this kind of arrangement?